gvwilson/thirdbit/src/2023/04/25/the-pergola.md

 for how long?

 Time to make another cup of tea.
-If you came in peace, be welcome;
+If you came in peace, be welcome.
-if not, be damned with you.

 [nwit]: https://neverworkintheory.org/